as-grm/of_school/README.md

 ---
 ## Introduction

-OpenFOAM basics school in combination with an HPC environment.
-All links to relevant literature are accessible through the file
+OpenFOAM basics, three day school in a combination with basics of **HPC Linux** environment.
-[tools_and_literature/presentation_eurocc__literature_and_tools.pdf](https://github.com/as-grm/of_school/blob/main/tools_and_literaure/presentation_eurocc__literature_and_tools.pdf).
-Links are working only if you download a pdf file.

 ---